![]() |

 1. In the second method, you run the programs from a Command Prompt (MS-DOS Prompt) window.
 To use this method, the folder (directory) containing the programs must be in the system's current PATH command.

-1a.
-To permanently change the path in Windows XP (a similar method probably works for Windows 2000), click on Start, then select Control Panel, then double-click on System, click the Advanced tab and then click on the Environment Variables button.
+1b.
+To permanently change the path in Windows XP, click on Start, then select Control Panel, then double-click on System, click the Advanced tab and then click on the Environment Variables button.
 Then select the PATH command in the top window and click on Edit.
-Click anywhere in the Variable Value text and hit the End key to go to the end of the string and add the text ";C:/PROGRAM FILES/TFQA" without the quote marks.
+Click anywhere in the Variable Value text and hit the End key to go to the end of the string and add the text ";C:\TFQA" without the quote marks.
 Click on OK three times and then close the Control Panel.
+You will have to restart the computer for this to take effect.

 Or use shortcut method provided in step 3.

-3a.
-To do this, copy the shortcut to the "Command Prompt" or "MS-DOS Prompt" icon from the Start menu to your desktop.
+2d1.
+To do this, copy the shortcut to the "Command Prompt" or "MS-DOS Prompt" icon from the Start menu Accessories Folder to your desktop.
 If one of these icons is not in the Start menu, try the Accessories submenu.
 To copy the shortcut, highlight the command name on the menu then right click and select Copy.
 Then click on an empty spot on the desktop.
 Then right click and select Paste.
-If it isn't there, you can create a shortcut to c:\windows\command.com (Windows 95 or 98) or c:\winnt\system32\cmd.exe (Windows NT or 2000) or c:\windows\system32\cmd.exe (Windows XP) using Windows Explorer.
+If it isn't there, you can create a shortcut to c:\windows\system32\cmd.exe (Windows XP) using Windows Explorer.
 Navigate to the proper folder for your operating system and highlight the appropriate .exe file, right click, and select "Create Shortcut."
 This creates a shortcut called something like "Shortcut to cmd.exe" within that same folder.
 Then drag that shortcut file (renamed if you like) to your desktop.

-3b.
+2d2.
 Once you have a Command Prompt shortcut on your desktop, highlight the command promt icon, right click, and select Properties.
-Change the properties of the icon so that the "start in" (Windows 2000 or XP) folder or "working" folder (Windows 95/98) is folder with your data files, (e.g. c:\Documents and Settings\User Name\My Documents\Site Data\Ceramics), then say OK and save your changes.
+Change the properties of the icon so that the "start in" (Windows XP) folder is folder with your data files, (e.g. "c:\Documents and Settings\Your User Name\My Documents\Site Data\Ceramics" for Windows XP or "C:\Users\Your User Name\My Documents\Site Data\Ceramics"for Windows 7), then say OK and save your changes.
 You can have multiple shortcuts on your desktop pointing to different analysis folders, just make several copies of the Command Prompt shortcut icon and rename them to reflect the folders to which they point (e.g. "Ceramic Analysis").

-4. If you permanently modified the Path environment variable in step 1,then you run a program simply by typing its name, (e.g., kmeans) and then pressing enter.
+3. If you permanently modified the Path environment variable in step 1,then you run a program simply by typing its name, (e.g., kmeans) in the small run command window and then pressing <Enter>.
 In this mode you can run any number of analyses from a single window.
 You can go back and forth between other Windows programs (such as Notepad and the Command windows, either using the tab buttons across the bottom of your screen or by holding down Alt and pressing Tab.
 If you did not permanent modify the path in Step 1, type TFQAPath to get access to the programs (you need to do this each time you open a command promptwindow, but only once per window (not each time you run a program within the window).
 Then, you can type the program name, press Enter, and it will start.

 If you are working on a networked system and don't have write access to the folder (directory) with the data files, you will find it easiest to copy the program and data files to a folder to which you have both read and write access and then follow the above instructions.